iotblackbelt/nifimodule/README.md

 If everything was executed correctly, the module will have stored the provided certificate in the Java JDK keystore and will now be used to communicate with th IoT Edge Hub.

-If you want the flow to actually send some information, you have to create another processor that sends it data to the PublishMQTT processor.
+If you want the flow to actually send some information, you have to create another processor that sends its data to the PublishMQTT processor.
 In my flow I added a GenerateFlowFile, set the interval to 5 seconds and connected it to the PublishMQTT.
 You can use the Azure IoT Hub extension in Visual Studio Code to start monitoring the messages that come from your IoT Edge device.
 If you've set up everything correctly you should see the message somming in a messages form an IoT Edge module.

 ![Monitor messages](images/Monitor.png "Monitor messages")